livewire/livewire/docs/lifecycle-hooks.md

 This way, you can have multiple traits using the same lifecycle hooks and avoid conflicting method definitions.

-Here's a component referencing a trait called `HasPostForm`:
+Below is an example of a component referencing a trait called `HasPostForm`:

 ```php
 use Livewire\Component;